Continuity of Instruction Plan

 Faculty will be provided two options regarding the course template to assist with their transition to a remote teaching environment:

-- Adopt their respective College course template, or
+Option 1: Adopt their respective College course template.

-- Select the Remote Ready Layout - a Canvas template designed for the temporary transition to remote teaching with synchronous and online instruction.
+Option 2: Select the Remote Ready Layout—a Canvas template designed for the temporary transition to remote teaching with synchronous and online instruction.

 Faculty will be trained on a core set of web-conferencing (Zoom) and Canvas tools for use during a period of time when facilities are closed and remote teaching is required.